-- This line item represents the gross payroll expense, which is the total pay earned by your employees; this is recorded to the expense category shown in your Account Mapping, and is included on your Profit & Loss report.
+- This line item represents the gross payroll expense, which is the total pay earned by your employees.
+This is recorded to the expense category Payroll Gross Pay, and is included on your Profit & Loss report.

-- This line item is the amount of payroll taxes which you owe as the employer; this is included on your Profit & Loss report as a separate line item.
+- This line item is the amount of payroll taxes that you owe as the employer.
+It is included on your Profit & Loss report as a separate line item.

-- This is the amount due to your employees - the total of the net paychecks (employee wages after taxes).
+- This is the amount due to your employees.
+It is the total of their net paychecks, which are the employee wages after taxes have been subtracted.

-- This is the amount of employer payroll taxes which you owe to the government for this payroll period, which in this example is the same amount as line 3.
+- This is the amount of employer payroll taxes that you owe to the government for this payroll period, which in this example is the same amount as line 3.

 If you delete an approved payroll, a matching journal transaction will be created with the credits and debits reversed, to cancel out the original transaction.
-The journal transaction will also be tagged as “deleted” for ease of reference.
+The journal transaction’s description will begin with Deleted for ease of reference.

-Payroll journal entries cannot be deleted or edited, except for the description, any "Uncategorized" line items, Notes, and Verified/Not Verified.
+Payroll journal entries cannot be deleted or edited, except for the description, any Uncategorized line items, Notes, and marking the transaction as reviewed.
 This is in order to keep your payroll accounting correct.
 You can, however, create a new journal transaction if there are specific adjustments you would like to make, such as separating payroll liabilities into different accounts.

 Tell me more about Payroll Liabilities